Photo by @abbey_ginns

-All the tips and tricks from this blog post you can start implementing, but please no stressing!
+That’s it!
+All the tips and tricks from this blog post you can start implementing, but please no stressing.

 So how do you get your unpredictable baby into a routine?

-We highly recommend the Sleep Science EASY routine which stands for, Eat, Awake/Activity Time, Sleep (You-time).
+We highly recommend the Sleep Science E.A.S.Y. routine which stands for; Eat, Awake / Activity Time, Sleep and You-time.

-It begins with your infant waking from night or a nap, and the child will “Eat” (full feed), then “Play” (tummy time, errands, walks, etc.), followed then by “Sleep” (a nap or bedtime).
-This routine then repeats, and allows you to keep baby’s tummy full without checking the clock non-stop, and weakens the association with “needing food to fall asleep”.
+The routine involves your bub waking from night or a nap, Eating and having a full feed, then Playing (tummy time, errands, walks, etc.), followed then by Sleeping (a nap or bedtime).
+This routine continues repeating, and allows you to keep baby’s tummy full without checking the clock non-stop, and weakens the association with needing food to fall asleep.

 After a good sleep babies are well rested, feed better and suck more effectively.
 After a good feed, babies are wakeful, content and happy to play.
 When tired babies are settled into their cots after a good feed and play, and they will generally sleep well.

 Eat - this is where babies will take in a big full feeding.